The Colosseum is open to visitors seven days a week.

-The Colosseum is to host an exhibition which will examine the history of the long-standing relationship between Rome and Pompeii.
+The Colosseum has extended the end date of its exhibition highlighting the history of the long-standing relationship between Rome and Pompeii, until 27 June.

-The exhibition, titled Pompeii 79 AD.
-A Roman story, is hailed as unprecedented and will be held on the second tier of the Colosseum.
+The exhibition Pompeii 79 AD.
+A Roman story is hailed as "unprecedented" and is held on the second tier of the Colosseum.

 It also focuses on two crucial moments that shaped the long history of Pompeii: the Roman siege of 89 BC and the earthquake of 62 AD, up until the catastrophic event of 79 AD that brought about the destruction of the Vesuvian city while Rome continued on its path to become a metropolis without precedent.

-Promoted by the Parco archeologico del Colosseo, with the scientific collaboration of the Parco archeologico di Pompei and the National Archaeological Museum of Naples, the exhibition was conceived and curated by the celebrated, recently-deceased archaeologist Mario Torelli.
+Promoted by the Parco archeologico del Colosseo, the exhibition was conceived and curated by the late, celebrated archaeologist Mario Torelli.